xiv3r/ESP32-DHCP-Starvation/README.md

-# Uploading to ESP32
+# Compile
 - Open the Arduino IDE.

 - Copy and paste the main.cpp into a new sketch.

-- Select your ESP32 board and port under Tools.
+- Select your board and port under Tools.

-- Upload the code to the ESP32.
+- Upload the code to the ESP32 or ESP8266